nightwarriorftw/social/README.md

 ## About

 Gaming community is evolving in India day-by-day.
 And there should be a social platform where gamers can share their experience and acheivements.
-This project is open to all.
-Just clone and make PR.

 ### Project Setup: